zyx423/Graph-Embeddding/Datasets/graph_datasets/readme.md

-The three data sets here are all processed data sets and can be used directly
+The three data sets here are all processed and can be used directly.